Consumer Advocate Network is a 501(c)(3) established in Washington, DC in 2003

 Executive Director

-Simon Fuerstenberg is CAN’s Director of Operations.
-Bringing more than 10 years of experience working in government and nonprofits, Simon joined CAN as program manager in February 2020 and initially worked with then-Executive Director Effie Smith to manage a grant from The US Department of Housing and Urban Development (HUD).
-Since then, Simon’s responsibilities have grown to include not only program management but also grant work, contracting, and supporting the Board of Directors in the day-to-day running of the organization.
-In his current role, he supports the work of CAN’s advocates by maintaining compliance and providing operational assistance in whatever form necessary.
-Prior to his work with CAN, he served as Grant Manager and Education Associate at Relief International, worked for the Commission on Security and Cooperation in Europe, and was an independent contractor to USIP, USAID, and Family Health International 360.
-He is certified in Mental Health First Aid (MHFA), and Emotional CPR (eCPR), is part of the Department of Behavioral Health Stakeholders’ group, and serves on the Behavioral Health Planning Council’s Planning and Accountability Committees well as the DC chapter of Protection and Advocacy for Individuals with Mental Illness (PAIMI) Advisory Board.
+Simon Fuerstenberg is CAN’s Executive Director.
+Bringing more than 10 years of experience working in government and nonprofits, Simon joined CAN as program manager in February 2020 and initially worked with then-Executive Director Effie Smith to manage a grant from The US Department of Housing and Urban Development.
+Since then, Simon’s responsibilities continued to grow in his efforts to protect and carry on Effie Smith’s legacy, despite having impossibly big shoes to fill.
+Prior to his work with CAN, he manned the Development and Education desk at Relief International in DC, worked for the Congressional Commission on Security and Cooperation in Europe, then for a number of members of congress, and contracted independently with USIP, USAID, Family Health International 360, and many other such organizations.
+He is a certified instructor in Mental Health First Aid, and Emotional CPR , is a member of the Department of Behavioral Health Stakeholders’ group, and serves on the Behavioral Health Planning Council’s Planning and Accountability Committee, and is Secretary of the DC chapter of Protection and Advocacy for Individuals with Mental Illness (PAIMI) Advisory Board.
 Simon holds a bachelor’s degree in Global Economics and History from Hamline University and a Master’s in International Affairs from The George Washington University’s Elliott School.

 Monique Townsend